codekansas/codekansas.github.io/_posts/2022-09-29-pid-controller.markdown

 layout: post
 title: PID Controller Explainer
 tags: [eng, algos, math]
+excerpt: >
-excerpt: Simple overview of what a PID controller is, how it works, and how to make one yourself
+  Simple overview of what a PID controller is, how it works, and how to make one yourself.
 ---

 {% katexmm %}